mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 I'm not sure what the solution is for verifying the manufacturer's process end-to-end.
 When we were doing this in-house, we had a set of instructions in Notion, and our whole team would just follow those.
 We can't share a Notion workspace with the manufacturer because their workers don't all read English.
 So, we give them our English instructions, the manufacturer translates them into Vietnamese, and the workers read the Vietnamese version.
 I can't verify that the Vietnamese process matches the English process.

 Requesting videos of the QA process was helpful.
 They showed, in a language-independent way, how the manufacturer performs QA.
 But it's hard to get a video of the entire process end-to-end.
-The QA process didn't make it obvious that the microSD they were using for testing ended up staying in the final product, and I'm not sure how I'd prevent that.
+The QA process video didn't make it obvious that the microSD they were using for testing ended up staying in the final product, and I'm not sure how I'd prevent that.

 The manufacturer did invite me to go to Vietnam to visit the factory.
 I declined, as I'm traveled-out this year, but looking back, maybe that would have prevented some expensive errors.
-I could have also offered the trip to one of the local team members, but that's something I never considered at the time.
+I also could have also offered the trip to one of the local team members.

 ## Creating a customer success process

-My main focus for TinyPilot in 2023 has been shifting our manufacturing and fulfillment to third-party vendors.

 At the start of the year, the local TinyPilot team's job was about 20% customer service and 80% assembly and fulfillment.
 That balance has shifted significantly this year as we've moved manufacturing and fulfillment to external vendors.
 By the start of 2024, assembly and fulfillment should be 0% of the local team's work.